 Suriname's Membership in International Organizations:

-Following independence from the Netherlands in 1975, Suriname became a member of the United Nations.
-In recent years, the country has focused on bolstering its regional relationships through membership in CARICOM, UNASUR, and CELAC.
+In recent years, Suriname has focused on bolstering regional ties through membership in CARICOM, UNASUR, and CELAC.
 Suriname is one of only two countries in the Western Hemisphere to be a member of the Organization of the Islamic Conference.
-Suriname and the United States belong to a number of the same international organizations, including the Organization of American States, Inter-American Development Bank, United Nations, World Bank, World Trade Organization, and International Monetary Fund.
+Suriname and the United States belong to a number of the same international organizations, including the Organization of American States, Inter-American Development Bank, United Nations, World Bank, World Trade Organization, the International Monetary Fund and the United Nations.

 Suriname maintains an embassy in the United States at 4301 Connecticut Ave, NW, Suite 460, Washington, D.C.
 20008 (tel.
 202-244-7488; fax.
 202-244-5878).
 There also is a Suriname consulate general at 6303 Blue Lagoon Drive, Suite 325, Miami, FL 33126 (tel.
 305-265-4655, fax.
 305-265-4599).